 Because more students can connect to a video conference than fit into an operating room, more will have this opportunity to learn and grow as medical professionals.
 What is more, they can watch a surgery recording later to cement their knowledge.

-All these factors level the field for doctors all over the world and make it easier for everyone to succeed.
-Doctors that have better career opportunities are more motivated to be good at their job and continue improving their skillset.
+All these factors level the field for doctors worldwide and make it easier for everyone to succeed.
+Doctors with better career opportunities are more motivated to be good at their job and continue improving their skillset.

 Cleaner Environment in the Hospitals

-People who end up being stuck in registration and waiting rooms would often spread their infections to other patients and doctors.
+People who are stuck in registration and waiting rooms would often spread their infections to other patients and doctors.
 Medical students who visit hospitals to learn and the train would often involuntarily do the same.

 Video conferencing has proven to be more conducive to the cleaner hospital environment and, as a result, the patients’ overall well-being.